 Table of Contents

 The technology was introduced as part of HTML5 and provides a simple key-value storage system that persists across browser sessions.
 This means that data stored in local storage remains available even after the user closes their browser, restarts their computer, or navigates away from the website.
-For text storage applications, this persistence is both a blessing and a potential security concern.
+For text storage applications, this persistence is both a blessing and a potential security concern, especially when designing a secure browser local storage encryption workflow.

 How Local Storage Works